-If you find the portal useful, or if you are looking for something specific, we would love to hear from you in the next year as we continue to build out the resources.
+If you find the portal useful, or if you are looking for something specific, we would love to hear from you as we continue to develop the resources.
 Contact us here.

 Thanks to innovative planning and multi-sectoral collaboration, the Village of Granisle is a thriving community as well as a vivid demonstration of how age-friendly policies improve health and wellness for community members of all ages.

 A version of the Global Age-Friendly Cities: A Guide adapted to the considerations of rural and remote communities, developed using input from seniors in ten rural and/or remote communities in Canada, including two in British Columbia (Alert Bay and Lumby).

 The purpose of this document is to present the evidence on associations between agriculture and health.The relationship between agriculture and human health in British Columbia (BC) is complex and multifaceted.
 The availability of healthy food is an important determinant of health, but only one of many connections between agriculture and health.
 Agriculture influences food choices and healthy eating patterns, and impacts a variety of social, environmental and economic determinants of health.

 This research provides an overview of different health co-op models and the benefits and challenges around each.
 It includes case examples from Port Alberni and Nelson BC.